-Lake Natron is another Rift Valley Lake, alongside other notable lakes including Lake Kivu in Rwanda, Lake Nyassa in Malawi and Lake Turkana, also in Kenya.
+Lake Natron is another Rift Valley Lake, alongside other notable lakes including Lake Kivu in Rwanda, Lake Nyassa in Malawi and Lake Turkana.
 Saline, with a deep red colour in the dry season, this is a breeding area for 2.5 million lesser flamingos, which thrive on bacteria that are a result of the salinity of the water.
 The caustic nature of the mud around the lake deters predators, and there are hot springs here which can be enjoyed by human visitors.

 This is one of the best place in the world to see the endangered birds, as well as the endemic alkaline tilapia.

 We've helped first-timers and seasoned travellers in Africa since 1995.
 We can help you take advantage of mainstream options.